-Kyra Brown had been working at Youth United for Community Action (YUCA), a social justice and environmental justice organization, when her supervisor suggested Green Foothills’ Community Advocates Leadership Academy.
+Kyra Brown had been working at Youth United for Community Action (YUCA), a social justice and environmental justice organization, when her supervisor suggested the Green Foothills Leadership Program.
 “Oh, hey look.
 Is this something you’re interested in?” she quotes.
 “I had never heard of the program, but when I saw the words ‘community advocates,’ I was like, ‘sure.’
 I had a feeling that it was something I’d be interested in, based on the title.”
-And so Kyra joined the Leadership Academy’s 2018 cohort.
+And so Kyra joined the Leadership Program’s 2018 cohort.

 Getting a good community benefits agreement should involve asking the community.
 Yet when Kyra asked city staff how developers engage the community, she was told that it was entirely up to the developer.
-In addition, Kyra discovered that at the time, the city did not have a public and comprehensive list on the city’s website, available for residents of upcoming developments.
+In addition, Kyra discovered that at the time, the city did not have a public and comprehensive list of upcoming developments on the city’s website, available for residents.
 Staff’s reply was simply, “Oh yeah, we should make that.”
 So Kyra fought to create a pre-application process that requires developers to map out a community engagement strategy that includes notifying the community and holding multiple community meetings before the planning commission considers a developer’s proposal.

 Now, Kyra incorporates advocacy right into her job teaching high-school English at the Oxford Day Academy, a charter school in East Palo Alto: “I announce at parent meetings about issues that are coming up on the city council agenda.
 I want to loop parents into getting involved with advocacy work; it could be a family learning experience.”

 Since her primary focus is once again on community organizing, Kyra intends to further strengthen the community’s voice in the process as the city changes, to ensure folks stay informed and engaged on how development will benefit them if they advocate for the right community benefits.
 In other words, she wants more than just a bench`for the community of East Palo Alto.